Maintaining F-1 Status

 Change of Major, Finances, or Legal Name

-Changes in major, finances, or your legal name should be immediately reported to the CIS for SEVIS update by completing the SEVIS Update/I-20 or DS-2019 Request Form.
+Changes in major, finances, or your legal name should immediately be reported to the CIS for SEVIS update by completing the SEVIS Update/I-20 or DS-2019 Request Form.

-The CIS staff will receive your request and email you within 2-3 days when your new I-20 is ready to be picked up. will print a new I-20.
+The CIS staff will receive your request and email you within 2-3 days when your new I-20 is ready to be picked up.

 Note: You should retain all I-20’s issued to you PERMANENTLY.